AdobeDocs/experience-platform.en/help/destinations/api/batch-destinations.md

 Next, you must connect to your [!DNL Experience Platform] data, so you can export profile data and activate it in your preferred destination.
 This consists of two substeps which are described below.

 1. First, you must perform a call to authorize access to your data in [!DNL Experience Platform], by setting up a base connection.
-2. Then, using the base connection ID, perform another call in which you create a source connection, which establishes the connection to your [!DNL Experience Platform] data.
+2. Then, using the base connection ID, perform another call in which you create a *source connection*, which establishes the connection to your [!DNL Experience Platform] data.

 ### Authorize access to your data in [!DNL Experience Platform]